andreimironenko/syslink/examples/archive/readme.txt

-ex05_heapbufmp          Use HeapBufMP to pass a buffer between host and slave. ex06_listmp             Use ListMP to add to the list that is used by the cores. ex07_gatemp             Use GateMP to protect a shared buffer between the cores. ex08_ringio             Use RingIO to pass data from host to salve. ex64_metal              Load and run a non-bios executable.
+ex05_heapbufmp          Use HeapBufMP to pass a buffer between host and slave. ex06_listmp             Use ListMP to add to the list that is used by the cores. ex07_gatemp             Use GateMP to protect a shared buffer between the cores. ex08_ringio             Use RingIO to pass data from host to slave. ex64_metal              Load and run a non-bios executable.